AnthonyMatarr/ML-ORN-Pred/README.md

 - Paths in notebooks assume local folder layout
 3. Run notebooks
   - Notebooks are numbered by stage, but assuming necessary data is available, can be run on their own

+## License: MIT
+- Code licensed under MIT
+- No data are included